 Inverter Unit

-(Located inside an interior cabinet)
+(Located inside a right side outside storage compartment)

 -Typical View

 Do not store items around the inverter unit.
 The inverter generates heat while operating and needs unrestricted airflow for proper cooling.
 Damage to the inverter can result.

 NOTE: Do not leave the shoreline plugged in during storage.
 Follow regular battery inspection and maintenance.